cschmitter/mlg/README.md

         remove the pair (n2, n3) from pairs if it exists

         for each parent p of n2:
-            if p is a start node and is resn and p is not a start node and is not from the third iteration: resn_reassignment(p, pairs)
+            if (p is a start node and is resn) or (p is not a start node and is not from the third iteration): push p to to_reassign

 // takes initial node that is part of a matching loop
 // performs two-finger matching loop algorithm to identify two complete iterations of a matching loop